-- A foolish knight is certain that his side of the wall is the safe side; wall is in the gutter of the book. - Basil, Krystia (2020).
+A foolish knight is certain that his side of the wall is the safe side; wall is in the gutter of the book.

+Barroux.
+(2022).
+Free.
+Owlkids.
+RF

+A wagon of caged birds is stopped at the border until Paloma comes up with a creative solution.

+Basil, Krystia (2020).
 A Sky without Lines.
 Illus.
 Laura Borrās.
 Hong Kong: Miniedition.
+RF

-RF - Arturo's family is separated by a line, so he dreams of flying through the open sky, free of barriers.
+Arturo's family is separated by a line, so he dreams of flying through the open sky, free of barriers.

+Buitrago, Jairo (2015).
+Two White Rabbits.
+Groundwood.
+RF

+A girl and her father travel at great danger through Mexico, until they reach a wall.

 Cole, Tom C. (2014).
 Wall.
 Somerville, MA: Candlewick.
+HF

-HF - A boy and his family try to reunite with his father caught on the other side of the Berlin Wall. - Dumont, Jean-Louise (2020).
+A boy and his family try to reunite with his father caught on the other side of the Berlin Wall.

+Collard, Sneed.
+(2023).
+Border Crossings.
+Illus.
+Howard Gray.
+Charlesbridge.
+RF

+Two endangered ocelots attempt to cross the border but face the catastrophic obstacle of the wall.

+Dumont, Jean-Louise (2020).
 The Chickens Build a Wall.
 Grand Rapids, MI: Eerdmans.
 Trans French.
 Fantasy.
 The chickens build a huge wall to keep out the "prickly invaders," actually a friendly hedgehog.

 Foreman, Michael (2008).
 A Child's Garden: A Story of Hope.
-Somerville, MA: Candewick.
-RF A war-ravaged country is separated by a wire fence from the streams and hills of peace and privilege.
+Somerville, MA: Candlewick.
+RF

+A war-ravaged country is separated by a wire fence from the streams and hills of peace and privilege.